Quadrifolium/OriginalPlanOnWeibo/_posts/WeChat/2018-03-09-WeChat-Original-Plan.md

 **Activities in this week**
 On Wednesday, *Yi An Good Night* on KilaKila (formerly Hongdou live) at 21:00
-On Thursday, *Flowery China – CCTV Ceremony of Women of the Era* on CCTV-3 at 19:30; new article on Original Plan Wechat account.
+On Thursday, *Flowery China – CCTV Ceremony of Women of the Era* on CCTV-3 at 19:30; new article on Original Plan Wechat account
 On Friday, manga *Yi An Music Club* Season 2 on Weibo